End-to-End Whisper to Natural Speech Conversion using Modified Transformer Network: Network Architecture

 \subsection{Decoder}

-Just like the encoder, decoder is also composed of N = 6 identical layers.
+Akin to the encoder, decoder is also composed of N = 6 identical layers.
 Decoder layer is comprised of three sub-layers; Multi-head self-attention layer, encoder-decoder multi-head attention layer and feed-forward layer.
 Encoder-decoder sub-layer performs attention operation over the representation $\textbf{z}$ as shown in Fig.~\ref{fig:transformer}.
-The sub-layer connections are exactly similar to the encoder ones.
+The sub-layer connections are exactly similar to the encoder.
 However, we removed the softmax layer and the linear layer sits as the ultimate layer.
 The decoder generates $y$ of shape same as the input $x$, i.e $(B, k, Y_n)$.